pendoragon/harbor/docs/kubernetes_deployment.md

 There are some args of the script:
 - -f: Default Value is `../harbor.cfg` .
 You can specify other config file of Harbor.
 - -k: Path to https private key.
-If you want to use https in Harbor, you should set it
+You can set it in `harbor.cfg`.
+This arg can overwrite `ssl_cert_key` in `harbor.cfg` .
 - -c: Path to https certification.
-If you want to use https in Harbor, you should set it
+You can set it in `harbor.cfg`.
+This arg can overwrite `ssl_cert` in `harbor.cfg` .
+- -s: Path to secret key.
+Must be 16 characters.
+If you don't set it, It will be generated automatically.

 #### Basic Configuration
 These Basic Configuration must be set.
 Otherwise you can't deploy Harbor on Kubernetes.